xlf1024/anycardgame_serverbased/messages.md

 	]
 }
 ```
-*Note: Decks are sorted by creation; Stacks by last moved.*
+*Note: Decks are sorted by creation; Stacks by last moved; the stack that was moved the most recently is the last in the list.*

 ### Client to Server
 ```json